AI Agents

 Keyword Trackers#

-Track specific keywords, phrases, or concepts across all conversations for analytics and filtering.
+Track specific keywords, phrases or concepts across all conversations for analytics and filtering.

 Tracker Levels#

-Level 1: Basic Keyword
+Level 1: Keyword Tracker

 SimpleExact text matching for specific words or phrases